-Tusk has been a supporter of both the anti-poaching work of the Trust and has been a major donor to the construction and operation of the education centre.
-We aim to provide an annual to allow PDC to conduct their free of charge bush education programme for school groups living on the border of Hwange National Park.
+Tusk has supported the anti-poaching work of PDC and been a major donor to the construction and operation of the education centre.
+We also assist with the free education programme for local schools.